-Potential corrective actions for each of the conservation significant fauna species are listed, but not limited to, those outlined in Table 6-7 to Table 6-8.
+Potential corrective actions for each of the conservation significant fauna species are listed, but not limited to, those outlined in Table 6-10 to Table 6-12.

-Table 6-7 WRP and BTP corrective actions
+Table 6-10 WRP and BTP corrective actions

-PERFORMANCE TARGET / OUTCOME TRIGGER / EARLY WARNING INDICATOR CORRECTIVE / CONTINGENCY ACTION Avoid direct impacts to WRP and BTP individuals Unexpected observation of WRP or BTP on site Stop works (temporary) within 50 m of the individual Engage a suitably experienced fauna handling specialist to remove individuals and transport Preclude use of refuge sites within the Proposal Area prior to construction • Record environmental incident • Nadificacy alexander of the proposal Area Record environmental incident Injured WRP or BTP individual within Proposal Area with injury suspected to be a consequence of construction activity , , Possum fence installation not within design specification Investigate cause and raise an incident report Implement contingency actions which may include: Review practicality and relevant of management measures Improve training and education for all personnel Improve and implement increased protective measures/controls as necessary Review monitoring frequency and method Monitor outcomes.
+PERFORMANCE TARGET TRIGGER CORRECTIVE ACTION Avoid direct impacts to WRP and BTP individuals Unexpected observation of WRP or BTP on site Stop works (temporary) within 50 m of the individual Engage a suitably experienced fauna handling specialist to remove individuals and transport Preclude use of refuge sites within the Proposal Area prior to construction Live individual identified within hollow of a felled tree (despite pre-clearing fauna survey of hollows) the individual to a native fauna care facility Record environmental incident Modify pre-clearing fauna survey methodology (if appropriate) Injured WRP or BTP individual within Proposal Area with injury suspected to be a consequence of construction activity All clearing and / or construction within known WRP and BTP habitat is immediately ceased Investigate cause of injury or loss Main Roads to consult with DBCA and DAWE of the WRP and BTP injury or mortality occurring Revise clearing and construction measures for minimising impacts to WRP / BTP in consultation with DBCA to reduce likelihood of further WRP / BTP injury / mortality before work recommences Improve training and education for all personnel Restart clearing within core habitat area and monitor outcomes.
+Possum fence installation not within design specification Investigate cause and raise an incident report Implement contingency actions which may include: Review practicality and relevant of management measures Improve training and education for all personnel Improve and implement increased protective measures/controls as necessary Review monitoring frequency and method Monitor outcomes.

-PERFORMANCE TARGET / OUTCOME TRIGGER / EARLY WARNING INDICATOR CORRECTIVE / CONTINGENCY ACTION Avoid clearing outside the approved footprint Reduce clearing of WRP and BTP habitat to the extent practicable in final design Clearing or disturbance of WRP or BTP habitat outside of the approved works area Unauthorised clearing of WRP or BTP habitat within the approved development envelope Stop works (temporary) Record environmental incident Investigate cause Update environmental training of personnel (if appropriate) Report incident to DAWE Undertake remediation works (if appropriate, following consultation with DBCA and / or DAWE).
+PERFORMANCE TARGET TRIGGER CORRECTIVE ACTION Avoid clearing outside the approved footprint Reduce clearing of WRP and BTP habitat to the extent practicable in final design Clearing or disturbance of WRP or BTP habitat outside of the approved works area Unauthorised clearing of WRP or BTP habitat within the approved development envelope Stop works (temporary) Record environmental incident Investigate cause Update environmental training of personnel (if appropriate) Report incident to DAWE Undertake remediation works (if appropriate, following consultation with DBCA and / or DAWE).
 Avoid indirect impacts to WRP in adjacent habitat Loss of WRP in any monitoring period at potential impact sites but not in reference sites in two consecutive monitoring periods Investigate cause and consult with DBCA and / or DAWE Implement contingency actions which may include: Review practicality and relevance of possum fence and other management measures Improve and implement increased protective measures / controls as necessary Repair / alter design of fencing to block vehicular access if required Install additional signage Better connecting populations.
-Monitor outcomes.
 Reduction in habitat quality in adjacent habitat but not in reference site habitat in one monitoring period Investigate cause and consult with DBCA and / or DAWE Implement contingency actions which may include: Review practicality and relevance of management measures Improve and implement increased protective measures/controls as necessary Repair / alter design of fencing to block vehicular access if required Install additional signage Monitor outcomes.
-Maintain connectivity between known WRP and BTP habitat areas WRP and BTP bridges / underpasses not included in design drawings Investigate cause and raise an incident report Implement contingency actions which may include: Review practicality and relevant of management measures
+Maintain connectivity between known WRP and BTP habitat areas WRP and BTP bridges / underpasses not included in design drawings Investigate cause and raise an incident report Implement contingency actions which may include: Review practicality and relevant of management measures Improve training and education for all personnel